Recently updated on November 30th, 2024 at 11:18 am

 Good reads Rating: 3.67 Votes: 5%

 Delilah Green swore she would never return to Bright Falls.
-Only memories of a lonely childhood with a distant stepfamily remain in Bright Falls.
-Her life is in New York with her photography career.
+Her life is in New York.

 But then Delilah’s estranged stepsister pressures her into photographing her wedding.
 And Delilah finds herself back in the town.
 She plans to breeze in and out.

-This is such a quick read and I binge read this in one sitting.
-The writing is funny and easy to read.
-With a fast-paced plot.
 Funny, steamy and heartfelt at the same time.
-Everything you want in an LGBTQ+ Romance.
+Everything you want in a romance.
 If you’re looking for wlw books to read you’ll love this.

 Buy on Amazon | Waterstones |